derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 The conclusion to draw is unclear.
 Was John Dillon actually an intelligence agent like he claimed?
 Was he trying to harm Bitcoin or help it?
 Mike Hearn writes ["I'm not sure what this "leak" is trying to prove"](https://bitcointalk.org/index.php?topic=335658.msg3615820#msg3615820) and indeed it's hard to draw any firm opinion other than the fact that the small-block video was indeed funded by a self-proclaimed agent of the state.

+#### 08 April 2014

+Gavin Andresen [steps down as the lead developer for Bitcoin Core](https://www.coindesk.com/gavin-andresen-steps-bitcoins-lead-developer) and passes the reins to Wladimir van der Laan.

 #### 26 May 2014